twpride/twpride.github.io/pages/projects/tangram.md

 date: '2020-01-05'
 preview: /media/tangram_thumb.png
 bgColor: #000
 blurb: 179 Tangrams is a browser implementation of the classic Chinese puzzle.
+Key features are collision detection and puzzle solve detection.
 Built with plain JavaScript (no packages) and the Canvas API.
 tags: ['portfolio', 'game', 'canvas', 'another']
 ---